mikexie360/SUNYITDOCS/SetUpDocsForNewHires/0002-Setup Instructions/0002-Setup.md

 ```

 you can use PL/SQL Developer to add these users

 ```
 ALTER USER SYS IDENTIFIED BY Welcome1;
 ALTER USER SYSTEM IDENTIFIED BY Welcome1;
 ```

+We need to create a tnsnames.ora file on our local machine.
+in your C drive on your local machine, create the following folders and files

+C:/suny/oracle/tnsnames.ora

+and this file will include the definition for your local database

-We need to add the following to our tnsnames.org.
+We need to add the following to our tnsnames.ora file.

 ```
 OIF19.world =